 The course catalog lists, for each course, the number of credits earned and their area.
 Most courses provide credit in only one area.
 Some courses distribute their credits across more than one area.
 Students must register for at least 12 credits but no more than 20 credits each semester.
 Students typically register for 16 credits per semester.
-Firstyear students are limited to 18 credits in the first semester.
+First year students are limited to 18 credits in the first semester.
+Some activities, like Passionate Pursuits and a few classes, provide non-degree credit, which appears on the transcript, but do not count toward Credit Requirements.
+Non-degree credit counts toward the maximum credits per semester, but not toward the minimum.